PhDP/Akarui/INSTALL.md

 # Installing

-Manticore should compile with the ghc compiler versions 7.6, 7.8, and 7.10.
+Sphinx should compile with the ghc compiler versions 7.6, 7.8, and 7.10.

 # Linux